mhadam/snowplow.wiki-fork/setup-guide/2a-setup-a-tracker/scala-tracker/Scala-tracker-setup.md

 The [Snowplow Scala Tracker](https://github.com/snowplow/snowplow-scala-tracker) lets you add analytics to your Scala apps and servers.

+Scala Tracker works only on Java 8 an higher.

 Setting up the tracker should be relatively straightforward if you are familiar with [sbt][sbt].

 <a name="setup" />